rickichann/db-tutor-migrate-postgresql-ec2-to-rds/README.md

 <img width="850" alt="image" src="https://github.com/user-attachments/assets/5b994348-e5bd-4763-b821-f1f95c914633" />

-# Guide to Backup and Restore PostgreSQL Database on AWS
+Migrating PostgreSQL from EC2 to AWS RDS with a Complete Backup and Restore Guide

+Why Migrate from PostgreSQL on EC2 to AWS RDS?

+Managing PostgreSQL on an EC2 instance provides flexibility, but it also comes with challenges such as manual maintenance, scaling issues, and high availability concerns.
+By migrating to Amazon RDS, users can take advantage of automated backups, easy scalability, and built-in high availability features.
+This guide provides a step-by-step process to back up your PostgreSQL database from an EC2 instance and restore it to an Amazon RDS instance.

 ## Backup PostgreSQL Database

 ### Step 1: Access AWS Systems Manager (SSM)
-Use AWS SSM to log in to the EC2 instance that will be used for database backup.
+Use AWS SSM to log in to the PostgreSQL EC2 instance.

 ### Step 2: Run the Backup Command
 Run the following command to access PostgreSQL: